Mongolia

 Foreign direct investment particularly in extractive industries such as mining of copper, gold and coal led to a significant increase in exports after the financial crisis in 2008.
 Today, mineral products account for over 90% of Mongolia’s exports, which leaves the Mongolian economy vulnerable to international price fluctuations with regard to these commodities.

 Mongolia is highly dependent on a small number of trading partners.
-Trade with China and Russia accounts for over 80% of the country’s total trade, leaving it vulnerable to economic fluctuations in these two countries.
+Trade with China and Russia accounts for almost 80% of the country’s total trade (2023), leaving it vulnerable to economic fluctuations in these two countries.

-Services (39.6%) and industry (37%) account for the largest shares in Mongolia’s GDP.
-In the last ten years, the share of agriculture has halved to about 11%.
-Industrial production in Mongolia concentrates on construction and mining.
+Services (41% in 2023) and industry (40%) account for the largest shares in Mongolia’s GDP.
+The share of agriculture decreased from 13% to 9% in recent years.
+The industrial sector in Mongolia concentrates on construction and mining.

 Mongolia can be considered a highly vulnerable economy and is noticeably below the threshold of 7.4%, indeed its vulnerability ratio for 2019 stood at zero.
 Mongolia’s export is highly concentrated in few products.
 The minimum export diversification threshold stands at 75% whereas Mongolia’s percentage was 92.3% in 2019.

-A relatively small share of Mongolia’s current exports is eligible for tariff reductions under the GSP.
+Share of Mongolia’s exports to the EU that were eligible for tariff reductions under the GSP+ in 2023.

 In recent years, Mongolia experienced some changes with regard to its export diversification.
 In 2021 edible vegetables and roots became eligible for export, and in 2022 the utilisation rate is 100%.
 Aside from this new category, Mongolia’s GSP+ preferential exports to the EU mainly consist of apparel and clothing, furniture and toys, wool and fish.
 Apparel, however, is by far the most dominating export good, accounting for 84% of the exports using GSP+ preferences.
 GSP+ preferences for plastic articles (S-07a) remain underutilised with utilisation rate of 0% , despite being eligible.

-Mongolia shows a strong engagement in the monitoring process of GSP+ compliance, despite challenges in taking more commercial advantage of the unilateral tariff preferences of the EU.
+Mongolia shows a strong engagement in the GSP+ monitoring process, despite challenges in taking more commercial advantage of the unilateral tariff preferences of the EU.
 During the reporting period (2020-2022), progress was made in the area of children’s rights, fight against domestic violence, as well as labour rights.
 Yet the country should make more effort to effectively implement the related legislation.
 With regard to human rights, the key issue is the effective implementation of the ratified human rights conventions.
 The draft laws on civil society organisations which might restrict civil space are issues of concern.

 Freedom of expression